 Sharjah English School has been rated Very Good in the 2022-23 SPEA inspection process.
 The report may be found under the Inspection Reports tab.
 The review will be updated in due course.

-This well loved not-for-profit school is actually older than both the souq and the traffic woes and remains to this day, the top choice for those seeking a UK curriculum school in the Northern Emirates.
+Nothing says, 'Sharjah' more than the Blue Souq, the traffic, and Sharjah English School (SES).
+In fact, this well-loved not-for-profit school is actually older than both the souq and the traffic woes, and remains to this day the top choice for those seeking a British curriculum school in the Northern Emirates.